Namespaces

 on the other hand is 37.
 We could create modules that record these favorites.

-We will settle on the name number
+We will settle on the name number to record the respective favorite number.
+If

 we wanted to use both numbers in one program, we would not have a problem.
 We